glasnt/talks/2017_01_LCA_JavaScript/slides.md

 <br>
  <img src="pictures/footer.svg" />
 ---
 # House Keeping <!-- .slide: class="center" -->

+Note: Before we get started, I want to do a bit of house keeping.
 ---
 # Audience<br>Participation <!-- .slide: class="center" -->

+Note: During this talk, there will be some audience participation segments.
+If my hand is raised, or I ask a direct question, feel free to call out the answer.

+If my hand isn't raised, don't call out.
+We don't want to spoil the answers for anyone else who is playing along.
 ---
 <br><br>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%"><c>// This is the size most of the</code></pre></div>